 Staff: A long, thick wooden stick.
-A staff is used by wizards. though Gandalf prefers his magic sword, Glamdring.
+A staff is used by wizards, though Gandalf prefers his magic sword, Glamdring.
 The staff of a wizard also has other special properties which will be discussed later in the game.
 Axe: A prefered weapon of dwarves.
-Axes are not as precise Bow: The favored weapon of damage.
+Axes are not as precise as a sword, but will inflict heavy damage.